powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.1.07 Change: Default download directory can't be cleared.
+It can only be changed.

+        Videoinfox always needs a download directory set for: -Download Only  -Download Choose -Self Destruct and for downloading the default list in -Download List

+        Change: Options moved around in -View Playlist to make room for the next 2 new options.
+                 -Play Queue still needs options moved around for the same next 2 new options.

+        Change: View Playlist and Play Queue Option:  B - Clear Resume  changed to  b - Clear Resume
+        Add: Confirmation prompt added to -Clear Resume

+        Change: Played List option:  D - Clear Played List  changed to  d - Clear Played List
+        Add: Confirmation prompt added to -Clear Played List

 ###  v5.1.01 Edit: Home Help Playlist Features:

 ###  v5.1.00  Fix: Most options were accepting 0 as an entry and processing it as 1.
 This fix was applied globally.